oarodriguez/covid19mx/docs/source/index.rst

-.. pyproject documentation master file, created by sphinx-quickstart on Sun Jul 25 01:46:17 2021.
+.. covid19mx documentation master file, created by sphinx-quickstart on Sun Jul 25 01:46:17 2021.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to pyproject's documentation!
+Welcome to covid19mx's documentation!
 =====================================

 .. toctree::